cloudposse/atmos/website/docs/integrations/terraform.md

 - `eks` is the Terraform component to provision (from the `components/terraform` folder)
 - `--stack=ue2-dev` is the stack to provision the component into

-Short versions of the command-line arguments can be used:
+Short versions of all command-line arguments can be used:

 ```console
 atmos terraform plan eks -s ue2-dev